|The stencils show how to get|

 Too long in front of the mirror ?

-Good reasons to try the new routes.
+All good reasons to try the new

 The Zonnelaan cycle-path could be widened and upgraded, but it would still pass through several sets of traffic lights at which there are delays.
 In any case, high numbers of people on one route are not really a measure of success.